nrwl/nx/docs/shared/guides/why-monorepos.md

 - **Controlled Code Sharing** - While sharing code becomes much easier to share, there should also be constraints of when and how code should be depended on.
 Libraries are defined with specific enforced APIs.
 Rules should be put in place to define which libraries can depend on each other.
 Also, even though everyone has access to the repo does not mean that anyone should change any project.
 Projects should have owners such that changes to that project requires their approval.
 This can be defined using a `CODEOWNERS` file.

 - **Consistent Code Generation** - Generators allow you to automate code creation and modification tasks.
-Instead of writing a 7 step guide in a readme file, you can create a generator to prompt the developer for inputs and modify the code directly.
+Instead of writing a 7 steps guide in a readme file, you can create a generator to prompt the developer for inputs and modify the code directly.
 Nrwl provides plugins containing useful executors and generators for many popular tools.
 Also, Nx workspaces are extended further through a growing number of community-provided plugins.

 - **Accurate Architecture Diagram** - Most architecture diagrams become obsolete in an instant.
 And every diagram becomes out of date as soon as the code changes.
 Because Nx understands your code, it generates an up-to-date and accurate diagram of how projects depend on each other.
 The Nx project dependencies are also pluggable to extend to other programming languages and ecosystems.